 Recovery is a practice as much as it is a lifestyle choice.
 Working toward your recovery every day is like accomplishing a goal between midnight and midnight.
 Here are a few ways to focus on your recovery every 24 hours.

-Create An Emergency Tool Kit: Moments of crisis will come.
-Overtime, they will lessen in their intensity and happen less frequently.
-During those moments of struggle it is critical to have an emergency tool kit in your back pocket.
+3. Create An Emergency Tool Kit: Moments of crisis will come.
+Over time, they will lessen in their intensity and happen less frequently.
+During those moments of struggle, it is critical to have an emergency tool kit in your back pocket.
 Have a list of people you know you can trust to call on a whim when you need to talk.
 Carry around small activities you can use to calm your anxiety, like silly putty, a coloring book, or headphones to listen to music.

-Get Real Recovery knows that treatment programs can help you learn to eliminate self-sabotaging behaviors and give you the tools you need to heal.
-Successful long term sobriety is possible.
+Get Real Recovery knows that addiction treatment programs can help you learn to eliminate self-sabotaging behaviors and give you the tools you need to heal.
+Successful long-term sobriety is possible.
 From residential detox services to executive programs, our availability to help is open.
 For more information, call 866-983-3651.